 The plant is situated in Elektranai, 40km away from Vilnius.

-The state-of-the-art facility was developed to guarantee uninterrupted power supply to Lithuania after the closure of Ignalina Nuclear Power Plant in 2010.
+The state-of-the-art facility was developed to guarantee an uninterrupted power supply to Lithuania after the closure of the Ignalina Nuclear Power Plant in 2010.

 The contract for the 455MW power plant was awarded to Iberdrola in 2009.
-The plant was built on a turnkey basis for Lietuvos Elektrine, which is into generation, supply and distribution of electricity and thermal energy in Lithuania.
+The plant was built on a turnkey basis for Lietuvos Elektrine, which is involved in the generation, supply and distribution of electricity and thermal energy in Lithuania.

-The €330m (LTL1.3bn) project is the biggest one that the European Bank for Reconstruction and Development (EBRD) funded for a Spanish contractor.
+The €330m (LTL1.3bn) project is the biggest funded by the European Bank for Reconstruction and Development (EBRD) for a Spanish contractor.
 Iberdrola beat France’s Alstom, Germany’s Siemens and Canada’s SNC Lavalin to win the contract.
 The European Union committed itself to fund 57% of the project.
-Lietuvos Energija invested 33% while the remaining was provided by the National Ignalia Decommissioning Fund.
+Lietuvos Energija invested 33%, and the remaining funds were provided by the National Ignalia Decommissioning Fund.

 Construction of the power plant started in April 2009.
 Iberdrola was the EPC contractor for the plant and GE was the main equipment supplier.

 Iberdrola built a similar cycle type power plant in Latvia, which was inaugurated in May 2009.
 Located in Riga in Latvia, the plant has a capacity of 420MW.
 It is equipped with a district heating system that provides heating and hot water for a population of approximately 7,000 in the southern part of Riga.